debby123p/IndiRegBias-A-Benchmark-Dataset-for-Regional-Bias-Detection-in-Indian-Language-Models/README.md

 1) Zero-Shot Results

    The results for the models are presented in the zero-shot setting in the table.
+The codes for which are available in the folder named zero-shot-binary-classification, which is in https://github.com/debby123p/CAN-LARGE-LANGUAGE-MODELS-DETECT-INDIAN-REGIONAL-BIAS-DATASET-ANALYSIS/tree/main/zero_shot.

    ![image](https://github.com/debby123p/IndiRegBias-A-Benchmark-Dataset-for-Regional-Bias-Detection-in-Indian-Language-Models/blob/main/Images/Binary%20Classification%20(11).png)

-2) Few-Shot Results
+3) Few-Shot Results

    The few-shot experiment started with preparing the support with 500 examples (260 regional biases and 240 non-regional biases), with lower precision and F1-score values in comparison to the zero-shot score in both classes.